Netflix Data Engineer Interview (2026)

 What is the Netflix culture interview like?+

 It is a dedicated round evaluating alignment with Netflix's culture memo values: judgment, communication, curiosity, courage, selflessness, and innovation.
 Prepare specific examples for each.
 Generic answers are flagged immediately.
+This round can single-handedly end your candidacy.

-What compensation level should I expect?+
+What compensation should I expect at Netflix?+

 Prepare at Netflix Interview Difficulty